tayodipe/tayodipe/README.md

 👋 Hello, I'm Olatayo Dipe

-🎓 Recently graduated with a Master's in Information Technology from the University of Derby.
+🎓 I'm a passionate and detail-oriented IT professional with a master's degree in Information Technology.
+My journey in the tech world revolves around leveraging innovative solutions to solve complex problems.
+This repository serves as a showcase of my diverse skills and project highlights.

 💼 Data Analyst with a passion for uncovering insights through SQL, Python, Power BI, and Tableau.